bvallelunga/example-app-companion-words/README.md

-# Similar Words
+# Conversation NLP
-Discover which words are most similar to each other.
+Discover the words that are most frequently used in conversation with each other.
 Trained on billions of tweets with over 1 million unique words.

-**Possible Use Cases**
+## Use Cases
+  * Recommendation engine for related searches
-  * discover the name for your next iPhone app
+  * Discover the name for your next project
-  * suggest relevant words in a messenger or email client
+  * Suggest relevant words in a messenger or email client
-  * serve relevant ads based on a user's interests
+  * Serve relevant ads based on a user's interests

 ## Input Scheme